 It must always be combined with other forms.

 Curves and Ovals

 These shapes are special because they easily accept the centering of the main photographic elements and their radiation.
-They bring softness and serenity.
-Like the square, it is a form that leaves a lot of space around them.
+They evoke softness and serenity.
+Like the square, a round form leaves much space around it.

 The circle symbolizes infinity, sweetness, harmony.
 It gives the impression of a perfect balance.

 A circle in a photograph is easy to notice.
 It needs to be visibly marked.
 It has a relaxing and pleasant effect.

 A circle in a photograph is easy to notice.
 It needs to be well marked and visible.
 It has a relaxing and pleasant effect.

 The rectangle is a rare form in nature, but it is very useful for subdividing a photo.